Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Abstract

 \section{Abstract}

-In piecewise-deterministic Markov processes (PDMP) the state of a finite-dimensional system evolves dynamically, but the evolutive equation may change randomly as a result of discrete switches.
+In piecewise-deterministic Markov processes (PDMPs) the state of a finite-dimensional system evolves continuously, but the evolutive equation may change randomly as a result of discrete switches.
 A running cost is integrated along the corresponding piecewise-deterministic trajectory up to the termination to produce the {\em cumulative cost} of the process.
-We address three natural questions related to uncertainty in cumulative cost of PDMP models: (1) how to compute the Cumulative Distribution Function (CDF) when the switching rates are fully known; (2) how to accurately bound the CDF when the switching rates are uncertain; and (3) assuming the PDMP is controlled, how to select a control to optimize that CDF.
-In all three cases, our approach requires posing a (weakly-coupled) system of suitable hyperbolic partial differential equations, which are then solved numerically on an augmented state space.
-We illustrate our method using simple examples of trajectory planning under uncertainty.
+We address three natural questions related to uncertainty in cumulative cost of PDMP models: (1) how to compute the Cumulative Distribution Function (CDF) of the cumulative cost when the switching rates are fully known; (2) how to accurately bound the CDF when the switching rates are uncertain; and (3) assuming the PDMP is controlled, how to select a control to optimize that CDF.
+In all three cases, our approach requires posing a system of suitable hyperbolic partial differential equations, which are then solved numerically on an augmented state space.
+We illustrate our method using simple examples of trajectory planning under uncertainty for several 1D and 2D first-exit time problems.
+In the Appendix, we also apply this method to a model of fish harvesting in an environment with random switches in carrying capacity.

 \begin{AMS} 60J27, 49L20, 35F61, 60K40, 65M06, 65C40 \end{AMS}